 Your account manager may be able to help you look at how you are managing your finances and whether this can be improved.
 They may also help you work out a payment plan, or you may be able to extend your overdraft or renegotiate your account terms.

 There are also some commercial organisations who can offer debt counselling and management advice, for a fee.
-For example, they may be able to help you consolidate your debts into one monthly payment.
-However, as with many financial services, it is always best to consider all the options before making a final decision.
-You should also consider a debt management company's reputation fully before working with them.
+You should research and consider a debt management company's reputation fully before working with them.